MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-mission-critical-workload/includes/1-introduction.md

 - Design a health endpoint in the application to check the health at the API level and its dependencies.
 - Expand the solution into multiple regions to survive a regional outage.
-- Build a health model and visualize the oberservability data through internal dashboards.
+- Build a health model and visualize the observability data through internal dashboards.

 ## What is the main goal?